apple/ml-macereason-math/README.md

 For more details, please refer to our accompanying [paper](https://arxiv.org/todo).

-## License/Terms of Use:
+## License/Terms of Use

 This dataset is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC-by-NC-ND 4.0) available at https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode.txt.

 ## Intended Use

-The mAceReason-Math Dataset is intended to be used by the community to for multilingual reinforcement learning with LLMs.
+The mAceReason-Math Dataset is intended to be used by the community for multilingual reinforcement learning with LLMs.
 The data may be used to train and evaluate.

 ## Release Date